dustinpfister/blog_posts/_posts/threejs-animation-mixer.md

 When I first wrote this blog post I was following the [r152 style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r152/README.md) that I set for myself.
 The major change here is the use of module type script tags over that of old school text/javaScript type tags.
 If you do not know what these means, sorry, getting into that is outside the scope of this post.
 In general though if you see the use of import at the top of the code examples, then module type tags are being used.

 ## 1 - Basic Examples of the Animation Mixer

+This will then be a basic section of the animation mixer objects of threejs.

 ### 1.1 - Single Vector key frame track used with the position attribute